bfidatadigipres/dpx_encoding/README.md

 ### global.log
 Global.log is created by autoingest scripts to map processing of files as they are ingested into DPI.
 When completed the final message reads "successfully deleted file".
-This message is necessary to clean up of the DPX sequences, and so global.log must be accessed daily by dpx_clean_up.sh.
+This message is necessary for clean up of the DPX sequences, and so global.log must be accessed daily by dpx_clean_up.sh.
 The global.log is copied every day at 3AM to the automation_dpx/script_logs folder, just before dpx_clean_up.sh accesses it.

 ----------------------------------